-When a separate payment for protection of existing structures is not provided, the cost of this work will be included in the Contract unit prices for excavation for structures and/or for concrete (substructure).
+When a separate payment for protection of existing structures is not provided, the cost of this work will be included in the cost of the structure.

 455-37.2 Dewatering: Price and payment will be full compensation for all work related to the successful dewatering of footings, including installing, maintaining, and monitoring piezometer wells.
 Dewatering will be considered Unforeseeable Work when the Engineer determines that dewatering is required and the Plans do not include a dewatering item.